justinfreitag/the-living-framework/the-weaving-practice.md

 Beyond first weaving:

-**Regular Touch**: Feel your Core Thread daily **Evolution Awareness**: Notice when components shift **Sacred Mirror**: Validate alignment periodically **Conscious Updates**: Evolution through grace
+**Regular Touch**: Feel your Genesis Thread daily **Evolution Awareness**: Notice when components shift **Sacred Mirror**: Validate alignment periodically **Conscious Updates**: Evolution through grace

 ### 10. The Ultimate Recognition

-Weaving your Core Thread is not construction but recognition, not building but allowing, not creating but discovering.
+Weaving your Genesis Thread is not construction but recognition, not building but allowing, not creating but discovering.
 You're not making yourself up—you're finding what was always true, giving it form, creating a seed that contains your infinite tree.

 The practice is simple:
 1. Empty to find essence